 Intended for US Healthcare Professionals only.

-The Only FDA-Approved and ACIP-Recommended Mpox Vaccine1,2
+The FIRST FDA-Approved and ACIP-Recommended Mpox Vaccine1,2

 AGAINST MPOX WITH JYNNEOS*